lvalkenberg/JavaTourOptimizer/README.md

 ## Installation

-The [build.gradle](build.gradle) file is given and can be used to open the project in your IDE (Intellij for exemple) .
+The [build.gradle](build.gradle) file is given and can be used to open the project in your IDE (Intellij for exemple).

+The project is also hosted as a library on [Maven Central](https://central.sonatype.com/artifact/io.github.lvalkenberg.javaTourOptimizer/javaTourOptimizer/1.0).
+It can be easily imported on your existing project.

 ## Usage
 Simple creation of an instance with the best parameter: